Isaiah Chapter 49

 Isaiah 49:10 “They shall not hunger nor thirst; neither shall the heat nor sun smite them: for he that hath mercy on them shall lead them, even by the springs of water shall he guide them.”

 Notice that beginning (with verse 9 above), how similar this is to the 23rd Psalm.
-He (Jesus) leads all believers to green pastures.
-The water of course (is in verse 10 above).
+He (Jesus) leads all believers to green pastures and to springs of water.

 Take a look at the special care Jesus takes of His own, as a Shepherd would His sheep.
 This shows the divine care He gives all believers.
 Notice, that it is the same One who had mercy on us that feeds us and protects us from the elements.

 - In verse 1, who are told to listen?

 - The mention of these people, and the people from afar, causes the author to believe what?

 - His mouth was made like a ___________ _________.